lnkhamalah/medical-transportation-system-design/06-data-design/identity-and-access-model.md

 ---

 ## Data Model Requirements (ERD Impact)

+Application compute connects to the relational database exclusively through Amazon RDS Proxy to prevent connection exhaustion and centralize credential handling.
+Identity-based authorization is always evaluated before database access is attempted.

 This Identity & Access model implies the database needs a minimal concept of: